dantros/beginning_cpp/README.md

 "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat"
 ```

-You should have the right paths depending on the installations you did on your machine.
+You should have the right paths depending on your own install directories.